sonatype-nexus-community/nexus-repository-r/.github/CONTRIBUTING.md

 ### Are you submitting a pull request?

+* Use (our codestyle)[https://github.com/sonatype/codestyle].
+If we get a PR that doesn't match it, there will be much shaming throughout the land.
+If you use an editor besides Eclipse or IntelliJ, adapt the codestyle and submit a PR there :)
 * Fill out a CLA for us, so we can sort out all the legal parts of contributing.
 You can get all the information for this [here](https://books.sonatype.com/nexus-book/reference/contrib.html).
 You may go, this is for your book, is it applicable for this repo?
 Yes, absolutely.
 Follow the CLA process and email in your form.
 We are working on a way to